47th Karlovy Vary International Film Festival

 The 47th Karlovy Vary International Film Festival took place from 29 June to 7 July 2012.
 The Crystal Globe was won by The Almost Man, a Norwegian comedy film directed by Martin Lund.
 The second prize, the Special Jury Prize was won by Piazza Fontana: The Italian Conspiracy, an Italian drama film directed by Marco Tullio Giordana.

 Juries

-The following people formed the juries of the festival:
+The following people formed the jury of the festival: